Graph Modeling, How to

-With our latest Graphlytic 3.2 release, we introduced a powerful feature - Query TemplatesThe main purpose of this significant improvement is to bring our vision to life and make Graphlytic the best place for all graph analysts, including those with a non-technical background.
+With our latest Graphlytic 3.2 release, we introduced a powerful feature: Query Templates.
+This significant improvement aims to bring our vision to life and make Graphlytic the best place for all graph analysts, including those with a non-technical background.

 What precisely do we mean by that?
-Our aim is to let Graphlytic users work efficiently with predefined Query Templates by easily selecting the requested template from the Global Repository and adding a variable range of parameters (depending on the complexity of the query).
-Use-case-specific Query Templates from the simplest to the most complicated ones can be constructed by the administrators of Graphlytic application (or Graphlytic support on demand) and added to the Global Repository.
+We aim to let Graphlytic users work efficiently with predefined Query Templates by easily selecting the requested template from the Global Repository and adding a variable range of parameters (depending on the complexity of the query).
+Use-case-specific Query Templates, from the simplest to the most complicated ones, can be constructed by the administrators of Graphlytic application (or Graphlytic support on demand) and added to the Global Repository.
 The user can then simply select the template he or she wishes to apply for his analysis.
 Basics on how the Query Templates work were described in our previous blog post What's New in Graphlytic 3.2.
-Below, you will find a step-by-step tutorial on how to start with Query Templates, how to construct them, starting with the simple examples, gradually adding parameters to allow the users to set their own query criteria.
+Below, you will find a step-by-step tutorial on how to start with Query Templates and how to construct them, starting with simple examples and gradually adding parameters to allow the users to set their own query criteria.

 In this article, we'll present examples of Query Templates to give you an idea of how they can improve analysts' work and make it much more effective.
 All examples of Query Templates presented here will be applied to an IT infrastructure data set.
 You can try them by yourself in our IT Infrastructure Demo.